minkeymouse/nowcasting-kr/CONTEXT.md

 **What This Means**:
 - ⚠️ **Training INCOMPLETE** - Only 10/12 models trained (missing KOIPALL.G_ddfm, KOIPALL.G_dfm)
 - ⚠️ **Nowcasting experiments FAILED** - All 12 JSON files have "no_results" status.
-Code fixes present but NOT verified.
+Root cause fixed (ValueError handling), but fixes NOT verified by re-running backtests.
 - ✅ **Forecasting results exist** - Table 2 can be generated (extreme values filtered when loading)
 - ⚠️ **Tables and plots generated** - Table 3 and Plot4 have placeholders (nowcasting results missing)